m-e-w/docker-dash/README.md

   - Requires local MongoDB running on default port.

 ### 2. Launch the Dashboard Application
-  The dashboard will be available at [http://localhost:8050](http://localhost:8050) after running `docker-compose up -d`
+  The dashboard will be available at [http://localhost:8050](http://localhost:8050) after running `docker compose up -d`

 ### 3. Usage Notes